nav-x-llc/nav-x-docs/en/business-central/Commissions/index.md

 ### Getting Started

-We describe the entire process of setting up NAV-X Commissions to start commission management quickly.
+We describe the entire process of setting up NAV-X Commission Management to start commission management quickly.
 If you just want to get started, please follow our documentation in our [Getting Started](getting-started.md) section.

 ### How to